Vault6936/WebDashboard/README.md

 If you wish to create a new layout, go to file>new layout.
 You can rename any layout by going to file>open layout and right clicking on the layout you wish to rename.
 Alternatively, if you want to view an example layout, copy a json in the samples directory and go to file>import json.

 The test directory contains a sample Java program with websocket server code and an API for pulling data from dashboard layouts.
-To connect your dashboard to the websocket server, go to options>settings and verify that the websocket URl is correct.
+To connect your dashboard to the websocket server, go to options>settings and verify that the websocket URL is correct.
 The dashboard will automatically connect when it detects the websocket server.

 # Contributing
 We would love to see how other teams can improve this project!
 If you or your team is interested in contributing, simply create a pull request.
 If you have any questions or suggestions that aren't suited for an issue, feel free to email us at vault6936programming@gmail.com.